 * Adopted by the pre-sessional working group on 6 March 2020.

-List of issues and questions in relation to the combined seventh and eighth periodic reports of Yemen *
+List of issues and questions in relation to the fifth periodic report of South Africa *

 Constitutional and legislative framework

 2.According to paragraph 16 of the State party’s report (CEDAW/C/ZAF/5), the State party applies a dualist approach to international and national law, whereby international law is not directly applicable nationally.
 Please describe the measures in place to ensure that the provisions of the Convention are applied in the State party and are integrated into national law.